aionnetwork/aion-docs/extra/tool-list.md

 ## Explorers and Blockchain Statistics

-These tools help you to monitor the Aion network as you develop your Dapps.
+These tools help you to monitor the Aion network as you develop your dApps.

 ### [Aion Explorer](https://mainnet.aion.network/#/dashboard)